lucaspulliese/vue-cool-lightbox/README.md

 # Vue-cool-lightbox

-Vue-cool-lightbox is a Vue.js lightbox component without any dependencies, inspired by [fancybox](http://fancyapps.com/fancybox/3/) with zoom and videos supported
+Vue-cool-lightbox is a pretty Vue.js lightbox component without any dependencies, inspired by [fancybox](http://fancyapps.com/fancybox/3/) with zoom and videos supported

 ## Installation

-Use the node package manager to install vue-cool-lightbox.
+Use node package manager to install vue-cool-lightbox.

 ```bash
 npm install --save vue-cool-lightbox